vgacentrifuge/pcb/README.md

 For PCB considerations, see [SiLabs EFM32 AN0002](https://www.silabs.com/documents/public/application-notes/an0002.0-efm32-ezr32-series-0-hardware-design-considerations.pdf).
 It includes decoupling capacitors.
 See Figure 3.1.
 EFM32 Series 0 Standard Decoupling Example.
 Also add the 1 Ohm resistor from Figure 3.3.

+#### MCU Debug connector

-The debug conenctor is 20-pin header.
+The debug conenctor is 20-pin header, shown in section 4 of AN0002.
 From the PCB lecture, it seems we use the 2.54mm pitch legacy JTAG.
 We can buy [this connector here](https://www.digikey.no/en/products/detail/cnc-tech/3020-20-0300-00/3441742).